robcarver17/pysystemtrade/docs/backtesting.md

 config.volatility_calculation['days']=20
 ```

-This is especially true if you're changing the config within a system, which
+This is especially true if you're changing the config that has been included within a system, which
 will already include all the defaults:

 ```python